Jared Kushner Still Has No Permanent Security Clearance Even As White House Grapples With Abuse Allegations

-Jared Kushner still has no permanent security clearance even after more than a year of working as president Donald Trump’s top adviser — something observers warn is uniquely unprecedented in modern American politics, according to Newsweek.
+Jared Kushner still has no permanent security clearance even after more than a year of working as President Donald Trump’s top adviser — something observers warn is uniquely unprecedented in modern American politics, according to Newsweek.

-The focal point on Kushner’s permanent security clearance has received renewed attention in light of the damning recent White House scandals, which has seen two staffers being accused of verbal and physical abuse by their ex-partners.
-One of them, Rob Porter, was forced to resign earlier on Wednesday after one of his ex-wives, Colbie Holderness, provided The Interceptwith a photo of herself with a black eye and a swollen cheek.
+The focal point on Kushner’s permanent security clearance has received renewed attention in light of the recent damaging White House scandals, which has seen two staffers being accused of verbal and physical abuse by their ex-partners.
+One of them, Rob Porter, was forced to resign earlier on Wednesday after one of his ex-wives, Colbie Holderness, provided The Intercept with a photo of herself with a black eye and a swollen cheek.

-Several reports later claimed that White House chief of staff, John Kelly, was aware of Porter’s history because FBI declined to hand him a permanent security clearance either.
+Several reports later claimed that White House chief of staff John Kelly was aware of Porter’s history because the FBI declined to hand him a permanent security clearance.
 Despite knowing about the alleged abuse, Kelly refrained from taking any action against Porter, a move which was widely panned by critics.
 Kelly later issued a statement saying that he was “shocked” to learn about Porter’s history of abuse even as reports claimed that he had been aware of it for a substantial period of time.

-“There were high expectations that, with such gravitas and authority, [John Kelly] would be the grownup in the room, smoothing the rough edges off the would-be authoritarian Trump,” Chris Wipple, who has worked extensively on modern day White House chiefs of staff, told the Guardian.
+“There were high expectations that, with such gravitas and authority, [John Kelly] would be the grownup in the room, smoothing the rough edges off the would-be authoritarian Trump,” Chris Whipple, who has worked extensively with modern-day White House chiefs of staff, told The Guardian.

 “It’s been the opposite: Kelly has reinforced Trump’s worst instincts.
 Trump is a human wrecking ball and Kelly is his biggest enabler.”